zateutsch/pwa-docs/docs/builder/getting-started.md

 If your web app meets a few baseline PWA requirements, you can use PWABuilder to validate, score, and package your application for stores.

-Once you reach these benchmarks, you unlock the key to generate app bundles to ship your app to the Microsoft Store, Google Play Store, and/or the iOS App store!

 ## Steps to take before you can use PWABuilder